Freddie Mac to sell $2.0 bln bills on Monday

-Dec 31 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $2.0 billion of reference bills on Monday.
+July 16 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $2.0 billion bills later on Monday.

 The bills will be sold over the Internet in a Dutch auction.
 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.